 View Sudan in a larger map

+Sudan (north) is a 50-year-old country that has been ravaged by civil war for two decades.
 Sudan was Africa’s largest nation until it parted ways with the newly created Republic of South Sudan in 2011.
 The government is Islamic, though there are minority Christian communities in different parts of the country.
-The economy is heavily based on oil and oil pipelines from South Sudan, and manufacturing and agriculture depend heavily on the Nile River, whose two main branches join at the capital, Khartoum.
+Oil is a rich economic resource, channeled through pipelines originating in South Sudan.
+Manufacturing and agriculture depend heavily on the Nile River, whose two main branches join at the capital, Khartoum.

 ALARM in Sudan